No Products in the Cart

 We have all been in a situation where we can’t find the words to express how we feel.
 Sometimes it’s with friends and family, sometimes with a partner and sometimes, with our own selves.
 We are complex, layered human beings.
 We feel things we didn’t think we were capable of feeling.
 When all these unspoken thoughts and emotions accumulate one on top of another over time, life gets tough.
 We all need to find a way to deal with, confront and process our internal turmoil in a safe way.
 Step in, Art Therapy!

 Humans have been making art since the beginning of time.
-Different art movements rise and fall but at the centre of their existence is human thought and emotion.
-Art Therapy is a process that strengthens the bond between humans and their art by using painting, pottery and clay-making, sculpting, crafts, collage-making, sewing - really any kind of visual creative practise as a door to deeper emotions and problems.
+Different art movements rise and fall but at the center of their existence is human thought and emotion.
+Art Therapy is a process that strengthens the bond between humans and their art by using painting, pottery and clay-making, sculpting, crafts, collage-making, sewing - really any kind of visual creative practice as a door to deeper emotions and problems.

 Art therapy aims at helping people heal and come to terms with their circumstances, through art.
 Under thick layers of paint lies raw, untouched emotion which, if unearthed, can foster growth, understanding and happiness.